How to Invest in Glasgow (Part 2)

 Sep 17, 2010

-This is the second in a series of articles about investing in Glasgow.
-This week we will consider how to invest by looking at some of the laws affecting investing.
+This is the second in a series of articles about how to invest in Glasgow.
+This week we will consider how to invest by looking at some of the investment laws in Glasgow.

 Company Ownership and Control

 The UK has no law specifically preventing or controlling investment by foreign companies.
 There is little discrimination between UK citizens and foreign nationals in the establishment or running of companies.
 One director of a British registered company must be resident in the UK.
 It is often possible to get a work permit for a foreign manager if requirements on ability and work experience are met.

 The UK subscribes to the OECD Committee on Investment and Multinational Enterprises’ (CIME) National Treatment Instrument and the OECD Code on Capital Movements and Invisible Transactions (CMIT).
 According to investment laws in Glasgow, foreign companies should receive the same treatment as British companies.